cypress-io/cypress-documentation/source/guides/quick-start/vue-quick-start.md

 {% note info %}
 **What You'll Learn**
 - What Cypress is
-- How to setup Cypress with a Vue.js application
+- How to set up Cypress with a Vue.js application
 - Essential concepts and techniques
 {% endnote %}